gvcallen/parax/docs/examples/jax/constrained_optimization_optimistix.md

 # Overview

-In this example, we optimize an exponential decay model defined in *Equinox* using `optimistix` while specifying constraints.
+In this example, we optimize an exponential decay model while specifying constraints using `optimistix`.

 ## 1. Defining the model